OpenWebAdvocacy/website/src/es/posts/japan-apple-must-lift-engine-ban-by-december.md

 ---
-title: "Japan: Apple Must Lift Engine Ban by December"
+title: 'Japan: Apple Must Lift Engine Ban by December'
 date: '2025-08-06'
-tags: ['Policy', 'Apple', 'Japan', 'Browser Engine']
+tags:
+  - Policy
+  - Apple
+  - Japan
+  - Browser Engine
-author: "OWA"
+author: OWA
+permalink: /es/blog/japan-apple-must-lift-engine-ban-by-december/index.html
+layout: layouts/post.njk
+translated: false
 ---

 Readers may recall that Japan recently passed the [Smartphone Act](https://open-web-advocacy.org/blog/japan-ends-the-apple-browser-ban/), officially the *Bill on the Promotion of Competition for Specified Software Used in Smartphones*.
 Among its most important reforms is a direct prohibition on Apple’s long-standing ban on third-party browser engines on iOS.